If you don’t feel the same level of confidence when you treat stuttering that you do treating other speech and language issues, you are not alone.

-Three points really stood out to me that will re-shape my thinking about fluency assessment and stuttering therapy.
+Three points really stood out to me that will re-shape my thinking about stuttering assessment and how to treat stuttering

-I want to share them with you, so let’s talk about fluency assessment first.
+I want to share them with you, so let’s talk about stuttering assessment first.

 Stuttering severity ratings don’t tell us much.

-My district always wanted us to give quantitative measures that provide a score when we assess.
+My district always wanted us to give quantitative measures that provide a score when we did a stuttering assessment.

 Guess what?
 A frequency count and severity rating describe the overt nature of stuttering but don’t really provide us much insight about how stuttering is impacting a child, whether they’re ready for therapy or how to treat them.
 Why is that?